-To guide them out of the exercise, say OK, to end this time, please bring a bit of movement into your body, perhaps move your hands and feet. (pause)
+To guide them out of the exercise, say And now, to end this time, you can invite a bit of movement into your body, perhaps move your hands and feet, or stretch if you'd like. (pause)

-If you have your eyes closed, you can now slowly open our eyes when you’re ready.
+If you have your eyes closed, you can now slowly open your eyes when you’re ready.

-(Wait a few moments to allow people to bring their attention back to the group.)
+(Wait a few moments to allow people time to bring their attention back to the group.)

-People generally feel a little quiet after this, so may not say anything, but you will likely see people's heads nodding or smiles.
+People generally feel a little quiet after this, and you might choose to ask "How was that for you?", but don't be too surprised if they don't say much.
+You'll likely see people smiling or nodding their heads.
 The core idea here is just to give people a mindful mini-break so they can become fully present and be ready to give the meeting their quality attention.

 This is usually very successful and welcomed by people to do this again and again.
 The most common comment you may hear is “can we do that for the whole meeting?”

-And if you are an experienced meditator who is interested in how to bring mindfulness into the workplace or the community, have a look at The Calm Monkey's Mindfulness Meditation Facilitator Training and Certification program.
+And if you are an experienced meditator who is interested in how to bring mindfulness into the workplace or the community, you are invited to have a look at The Calm Monkey's Mindfulness Meditation Facilitator Training and Certification program.

 ~Wendy Quan, Founder, The Calm Monkey